oracle-livelabs/oci/opensearch-objectstorage/components/components.md

 ## Task 5: Create a Virtual Cloud Network

-The Virtual Cloud Network will allow you to mange the network of some services.
+The Virtual Cloud Network will allow you to manage the network of the components.

-Go the the menu
+Go the menu
 - Networking
 - Virtual Cloud Network